-34 The fair value approach requires an insurer to determine the CSM or loss component at transition date for a group of contracts as the difference between the fair value of a group of insurance contracts and the fulfilment cash flows of the group measured at that date (IFRS 17, paragraph C20).
+36 The fair value approach requires an insurer to determine the CSM or loss component at transition date for a group of contracts as the difference between the fair value of a group of insurance contracts and the fulfilment cash flows of the group measured at that date (IFRS 17, paragraph C20).

 The fair value of a group of insurance contracts is measured in accordance with IFRS 13 Fair Value Measurement.
 This fair value reflects the price that a market participant would require for taking on the obligation.
 In accordance with IFRS 13, paragraph 41(a), this fair value will also include the compensation that a market participant would require for accepting obligations under insurance contracts (in other words a profit margin).
 Consequently, this approach can be expected to result in a CSM at transition that reflects market participants' expectations at the date of transition.
 If the contract was issued at a higher or lower level of profitability (e.g. due to changes in the market) then the CSM determined under the fair value approach can be expected to differ from the CSM that would be determined under a retrospective approach.
-Other factors, such as possible differences in the reference market for fair value estimation and the market in which individual contracts were issued, might also affect the outcome.
+Other factors, such as possible differences in the reference market for fair value estimation, the market in which individual contracts were issued and the absence of a liquid market for insurance liabilities, might also affect the outcome.

-- Depending on whether reasonable and supportable information is available, this transition approach allows for an insurer to determine the following requirements of the Standard either retrospectively or at transition date (IFRS 17, paragraph C21): - (a) aggregation of insurance contracts into groups; - (b) whether an insurance contract meets the definition of an insurance contract with direct participation features; and - (c) how to identify discretionary cash flows for insurance contracts without direct participation features. - As noted in paragraph 44, insurers are permitted but not required to include in a group insurance contracts issued more than one year apart. - In order to determine insurance finance income or expense for periods subsequent to the date of transition, insurers need to determine the discount rate at the date of initial application (that is, under IFRS 17, 1 January 2021).
+- 38 Applying the fair value approach, the acquisition cash flows occurring prior to the date of the transition (irrespective whether these are in an asset or liability position) are not included in the measurement, i.e. they are written off to equity on transition. - Depending on whether reasonable and supportable information is available, this transition approach allows for an insurer to determine the following requirements of the Standard either retrospectively or at transition date (IFRS 17, paragraph C21): - (a) aggregation of insurance contracts into groups; - (b) whether an insurance contract meets the definition of an insurance contract with direct participation features; and - (c) how to identify discretionary cash flows for insurance contracts without direct participation features. - 40 As noted in paragraph 47, using the fair value approach, insurers are permitted but not required to include in a group insurance contracts issued more than one year apart. - In order to determine insurance finance income or expense for periods subsequent to the date of transition, insurers need to determine the discount rate at the date of initial application (that is, under IFRS 17, 1 January 2021).
 However, under the fair value approach insurers are permitted to determine the discount rate at the date of transition instead (that is, under IFRS 17, 1 January 2020).
-The same relief has been provided for determining the discount rates at the dates of the incurred claims for groups of insurance contracts that apply the premium allocation approach and apply the disaggregation policy choice for insurance finance income or expense (IFRS 17, paragraph C23). - 39 If an insurer applies the accounting policy choice to disaggregate insurance finance income and expense in profit or loss and other comprehensive income, then the amount accumulated in other comprehensive income on transition date is (IFRS 17, paragraph C24): - (a) determined retrospectively, if there is reasonable and supportable information available; - (b) determined as being equal to the cumulative amount of the underlying items recognised in other comprehensive income for insurance contracts with direct participation features, in cases where the insurer holds the underlying items as assets; or - (c) nil, in any other circumstances.
+The same relief has been provided for determining the discount rates at the dates of the incurred claims for groups of insurance contracts that apply the premium allocation approach and apply the disaggregation policy choice for insurance finance income or expense (IFRS 17, paragraph C23). - If an insurer applies the accounting policy choice to disaggregate insurance finance income and expense in profit or loss and other comprehensive income, then the amount accumulated in other comprehensive income on transition date is (IFRS 17, paragraph C24): - (a) determined retrospectively, if there is reasonable and supportable information available; - (b) determined as being equal to the cumulative amount of the underlying items recognised in other comprehensive income for insurance contracts with direct participation features, in cases where the insurer holds the underlying items as assets; or - (c) nil, in any other circumstances.